-More than 70 percent of adults — ages 20 and older — are overweight, and almost 40 percent are considered obese (having a BMI of 30+; go here to calculate your BMI).
-Many of us carry this excess weight around the middle; and belly fat is much worse than the fat around your hips and thighs because it messes with hormone production and increases inflammation, and in turn, heightens the risk for heart disease, Type 2 diabetes and certain cancers.
+Many of us carry excess weight around the middle and belly fat is much worse than other fat, like the kind around your hips and thighs because it messes with hormone production and increases inflammation.
+In turn, belly fat can heighten the risk for heart disease, type 2 diabetes and certain cancers.

 The popular seafood pick is loaded with protein, which can help you feel satiated so that you eat less throughout the day.
-It’s also one of the richest sources of vitamin D. Vitamin D can help minimize belly fat as it’s involved in the production of hormones that regulate appetite and in signaling belly fat cells to burn off.
+It’s also one of the richest sources of vitamin D, which can help minimize belly fat because it’s involved in the production of hormones that regulate appetite and signal belly fat cells to burn off.

 2. Greek yogurt

 Low-fat Greek yogurt contains twice as much satiating protein as traditional yogurt, which can keep you feeling fuller longer and control appetite.
 That can translate to less belly fat.